DALL-E & Co – What are AI image generators and how do I use them?

 Each picture is unique

 It should be mentioned the fact that DALL-E always generates new images if the text input remains unchanged.
 These are similar to the previous images, but not identical to them.
 This is due to the fact that a new seed key is used for each run, which serves as a basis for the generation of further (pseudo-random) numbers.
 Only then, if the initial value would not be exchanged (and the AI model would remain unchanged), DALL-E could generate identical images.
 However, this option is currently not available in either the end-user or developer environment, but could become helpful when it comes to generating the same motif in higher resolution.
-As of today, the resolution of DALL-E images is limited to 1024 pixels.
+As of 2024, the standard resolution of DALL-E images is limited as follows: 1024 pixels (square), 1792 x 1024 pixels (landscape) or 1024 x 1792 pixels (portrait).

 DALL-E and copyright